 Bailey’s success influenced some of her homeschool friends to consider taking a few classes through the program.
 “I had another friend and we took some classes together and she now looks back and wishes she’d taken as many classes as I did,” Bailey said.

 While Bailey wasn’t the only homeschool student enrolled in the CCP program at the college, she was the only one she knew of who was working towards an associate degree.
 “Most of them were pretty surprised with how many classes I was taking,” she said.
 “My first semester I took 15 credits, and then the next semester, I took 18.”

 Bailey took 20 credits in her last semester to finish, and she made straight A’s throughout her two years at CVCC.
 Bailey graduated from CVCC with 63 college credits.
 “CVCC was really a great school for me to start at because the professors were really invested,” Bailey told the Hickory Record.
 “There were just a lot of places I could find help if I needed it.
 I enjoyed it a lot.”

 Bailey was homeschooled for her entire life, so learning in a more independent environment was something that she grew up doing along with her three older siblings.
-Bailey was also certain about what she wanted to do with her life – she wanted to be a nurse.
+Unlike many teens, Bailey was also certain about what she wanted to do with her life – she wanted to be a nurse.
 Since June 16, 2017, Bailey has been working as a Certified Nurses Aide (CNA) at BAYADA Home Health Care in Raleigh, North Carolina.